HackYourFuture/study/programming/problem-solving-process.md

 ###​ ​3.
 Finding the right technique

 Now it is time to think about the techniques you know that could possibly help you to solve this problem (e.g. loops, if statements, filter, map etc.).
-If you do not find an appropriate technique you will have to find it.
+If you can not think of an appropriate technique you will have to find it.
 In both cases Google will probably be your best friend.
-Remember, most developers spend hours per day on Google trying to find solutions to their problems!
+Remember, most developers spend hours per day on Google trying to find solutions to their problems, this is absolutely normal!

 ### 4. Experiment